Pink Fairies: 21st century

-During the early 2000s, Polydor remastered and released their Pink Fairies back catalogue with bonus cuts, and issued the sampler albums Master Series and Up the Pinks: An Introduction.
+During the early 2000s, Polydor remastered and released their Pink Fairies catalogue with bonus cuts, and issued the sampler albums Master Series and Up the Pinks: An Introduction.

-The Kings of Oblivion line-up (Wallis, Sanderson, Hunter) were scheduled to play at one-off gig on 22 January 2007 at the Roundhouse, London and record a BBC session for Stuart Maconie's Freakzone radio programme, but activities were cancelled at the last minute due to ill-health.
+The Kings of Oblivion line-up (Wallis, Sanderson and Hunter) were scheduled to play at a one-off gig on 22 January 2007 at the Roundhouse, London and record a BBC session for Stuart Maconie's Freakzone radio programme, but activities were cancelled at the last minute due to ill-health.
 In 2007, the biography Keep it Together!
 Cosmic Boogie with the Deviants and Pink Fairies by Rich Deakin, Mick Farren's webmaster, was published by Headpress.
-In September 2009, the What a Bunch of Sweeties line-up (Rudolph, Sanderson, Hunter) re-united in the studio to record a new version of "Do It" for the various artists CD Portobello Shuffle: A Testimonial To Boss Goodman And Tribute To The Deviants & Pink Fairies.
-The CD was a find-raiser for Boss Goodman, who was suffering from the after-effects of a stroke, and who died on 22 March 2018.
+In September 2009, the What a Bunch of Sweeties line-up (Rudolph, Sanderson and Hunter) re-united in the studio to record a new version of "Do It" for the various artists CD Portobello Shuffle: A Testimonial To Boss Goodman And Tribute To The Deviants & Pink Fairies.
+The CD was a fund-raiser for Goodman, who was suffering from the after-effects of a stroke.

-In 2011, Farren and Colquhoun returned to the UK from Los Angeles after nearly 20 years exile.
+In 2011, Farren and Colquhoun returned to the UK from Los Angeles after nearly 20 years in exile.
 They teamed up with the rhythm section of Hunter and Sanderson, along with second guitarist Tim Rundall and percussionist Jaki Windmill, for a number of appearances.
-This line up performed on the 'Spirit of 71' stage at the 2011 Glastonbury Festival - 40 years after the Pink Fairies' previous appearance at that event - under the name 'Mick Farren & The Last Men Standing'.
+This line-up performed on the 'Spirit of 71' stage at the 2011 Glastonbury Festival - 40 years after the Pink Fairies' previous appearance at that event - under the name 'Mick Farren & The Last Men Standing'.
 Without Rundall, they later performed as The Deviants until Farren's death in 2013.

-In 2014, the Pink Fairies reformed with a line-up of Russell Hunter, Duncan Sanderson, Andy Colquhoun, Jaki Windmill and second drummer George Butler.
+In 2014, the Pink Fairies reformed with a line-up of Hunter, Sanderson, Colquhoun, Windmill and second drummer Butler.
 Initially announcing two dates - The Robin 2 in Bilston on 15 May and 100 Club in London on 17 May - more dates were later added up to October 2015.
-A new album called Naked Radio was released after a Pledgemusic campaign ending on 12 February 2017.
-George Butler died in January 2018.
+A new album called Naked Radio was released after a Pledgemusic campaign ended on 12 February 2017.

-Paul Rudolph completed recordings with drummer Lucas Fox and bass player Alan Davey in Austin, Texas, to be released as a Pink Fairies album on Cleopatra Records in 2018.
+Rudolph completed recordings with Motörhead's first drummer Lucas Fox and Hawkwind bass player Alan Davey in Austin, Texas, to be released as a Pink Fairies album on Cleopatra Records in 2018.
 One track appeared on the 2017 compilation Halloween Garage Blues.
 The LP Resident Reptiles was released on August 24, 2018.
+A second album by this line-up, Screwed Up, was released in July 2023.

-Larry Wallis died on 19 September 2019, and Duncan Sanderson died just two months later on 20 November 2019.
-Tim Rundall died in January 2022.
+Butler died in January 2018.
+Goodman died on 22 March 2018.
+Wallis died on 19 September 2019, and Sanderson died just two months later on 20 November 2019.
+Rundall died in January 2022, and Hunter died on 19 December 2023, at the age of 77.